PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 When you deploy a new version of your application (of a server-side application, at least), you may entirely replace the old version with the new version within a few minutes.
 The same is not true of database contents: the five-year-old data will still be there, in the original encoding, unless you have explicitly rewritten it since then.
 This observation is sometimes summed up as data outlives code.

-Rewriting (migrating) data into a new schema is certainly possible, but it’s an expensive thing to do on a large dataset, so most databases avoid it if possible.
+Rewriting (migrating) data into a new schema is certainly possible, but it's an expensive thing to do on a large dataset, so most databases avoid it if possible.
 Most relational databases allow simple schema changes, such as adding a new column with a null default value, without rewriting existing data.

 ### Archival storage